sunlei2007/TemperatureConverter/README.md

 ## Description
   > Temperature converter API is used to convert Fahrenheit to Celsius and Celsius to Fahrenheit.
 ## Call the API
-This allows you to include [converter.js](assets/script/convert.js),e.g:
+This allows you to include [converter.js](assets/script/convert.js), e.g:
 ```html
 <script src="assets/script/converter.js"></script>
 ```